chendaniely/2020-04-28-git_collaboration-dan/README.md

 - `git fetch --prune`: cleans up the refrences in your `git log --oneline --graph --decorate --all`
 - `git branch -d <branch_name>`: delete branch on your local machine
     - it will tell you to move to another branch (e.g., `master`) first

+## Rebaseing or incorporating branch updates

+- `git rebase <branch>`: if `branch` is `master` replay the current branch off of master
+    - will auto merge if possible
+    - potentially deal with conflicts